fairafric becomes climate positive

 soil in the long term than is emitted in the entire value chain.

-In addition to the highest organic premium (692$/MT) in West Africa, fairafric pays farmers a climate premium of 150$/MT.
+fairafric pays farmers a climate premium of $250/MT in addition to the highest organic premium ($792/MT) in West Africa.
+The cocoa families therefore receive $1,042 per ton of organic cocoa from DAF.
 This is a multiple of the regular organic premium or other certifications such as Fairtrade.

-The cultivation of several crops helps to diversify income and makes it possible to earn an income outside the cocoa harvest season.
+Growing several crops helps to diversify income and makes it possible to earn an income outside of the cocoa harvest season.

 By improving soil fertility and other benefits of DAF for the soil, the plants become significantly stronger and more resistant to environmental influences.
-In addition, the soil quality increases the quality and yield of the fruit.
+The soil quality also increases the quality and yield of the fruit.
 This means that the land can be cultivated naturally in the long term and sustainably.

-With our new Visitor Center, we also want to give our customers the opportunity to get an in-depth look at our operations.
+Through our new Visitor Center, we also want to give our customers the opportunity to get a deep look into our operations.
 The factory visit will be combined with a visit to our farmer communities, all in one day!
 Unique in the world!